Car security - how to stop thieves

 Similarly, don’t leave letters, bank statements or forms of identification in the car.
 Again, this puts you at risk of identity theft.

-Don't lose your wheels
+Protect your car wheels

 Alloy wheels can make your car a target for thieves, so protect your alloys with locking wheel nuts.